Image: Naa-Anyima Boateng

 In early September, the ICR launched an action plan setting out some initial steps for how we will enact our commitments towards achieving race equality.

-Our action plan, BAME: Beyond the statements, seeks to address the under-representation of Black, Asian and minority ethnic staff in leadership roles and in research careers within the ICR.
+Our action plan, Race Equality: Beyond the Statements, seeks to address the under-representation of Black, Asian and minority ethnic staff in leadership roles and in research careers within the ICR.

 It sets out the steps the ICR will take to create an environment where all can thrive, by opening up conversations about race across all aspects of working and studying here, and seeking to understand and address challenges faced by BAME staff and students.